Opportunity Under Law

 Education Equity

-• OUL has brought groundbreaking lawsuits at the intersection of education and racial justice, including Stephen C. v.
-Bureau of Indian Education, Ella T. v.
-State of California, Peter P. v.
-Compton Unified School District, and Smith v.
+- Opportunity Under Law has brought groundbreaking lawsuits at the intersection of education and racial justice, including Stephen C. v.
+Bureau of Indian Education, Cayla J. v.
+State of California, Ella T. v.
+State of California, Mae M. v.
+Komrosky, Peter P. v.
+Compton Unified School District, McKinleyville Union School District v.
+U.S. Department of Education, Kerri K. v.
+State of California, IntegrateNYC v.
+New York, and Smith v.
 Regents of the University of California.
-These cases have secured important rights for students of color and students from disadvantaged backgrounds, including a constitutional right to literacy, rights to reasonable accommodations for students with disabilities resulting from trauma, and non-discriminatory admissions practices.
-OUL’s education work spans federal and state courts across the country and serves Native/indigenous communities, public school students in several states, and community organizations seeking to advance students’ educational opportunities.
+These cases have secured important rights for students of color and students from disadvantaged backgrounds, including the right to literacy, the right to reasonable accommodations for students with disabilities resulting from trauma, the right to non-discriminatory admissions practices, the right to a fact-based education, the right to access school-based mental health services, and the right to compensatory education to remedy learning loss caused by the failure to provide a sound basic education.
+The team’s education work spans federal and state courts across the country and serves Native/indigenous communities, public school students in several states, and community organizations seeking to advance students’ educational opportunities.

 Immigrants’ Rights